Glaucoma Treatment

 Ans.
 Natural methods may help but they should not be replaced with the medical treatment.
 To reduce IOP naturally, you can:

-Maintain a healthy lifestyle with regular exercise and a balanced diet.
+-Maintain a healthy lifestyle with regular exercise and a balanced diet.

-- Avoid smoking and limit alcohol intake.
+-Avoid smoking and limit alcohol intake.

-- Follow your doctor's advice and take prescribed medications.
+-Follow your doctor's advice and take prescribed medications.

 Ans.
-It can begin at any age, but It is more common in older adults.
-It can congenital, So If you have a family history of this eye problem, It's important to get regular eye check-ups.
+It can begin at any age, but it is more common in older adults.
+It can congenital, so If you have a family history of this eye problem, It's important to get regular eye check-ups.

 Q.10 What not to eat with glaucoma?

 Ans.
 However, No food harms in this eye problem.
-However, You can follow healthy diet that is low in saturated fats and rich in fruits and vegetables for overall eye health.
+However, you can follow healthy diet that is low in saturated fats and rich in fruits and vegetables for overall eye health.